Chocolate Pudding Cake and Grandma's Handwriting

 6. Top Layer.
 Place in bowl- brown sugar, granulated sugar, cocoa.
 Mix throughly.

 7. Sprinkle over top of ingredients in baking dish, or custard cups.

 8. Carefully pour water over top of baking dish.
 Place in oven.
 Bake 40 minutes

 9. Remove from oven.
 Cool on rack, until slightly warm.
 Serve with milk.

-My grandma's handwriting.
-On the multi charm necklace to the right, three generations hang from a 14k gold ring; my grandma's handwriting, my mom's, and mine.
+My grandma's handwriting taken from the inside over of a cookbook from my childhood.
+On the multi charm necklace to the right, the handwriting of three generations hang from a 14k gold ring; my grandma's handwriting, my mom's, and mine.